 If there’s one thing Canadians love more than hockey and poutine, it’s getting the best bang for our buck.
 Whether it’s a

-How to shop for your next life insurance policy with Hardbacon
+How to shop for your next mortgage insurance policy on Hardbacon

-Comparing the price of several life insurance policies and providers can save you thousands of dollars.
-Here are the 4 steps to follow.
+Comparing prices from several insurers before choosing a mortgage insurance policy can usually save hundreds of dollars.
+Here are the 4 steps to take.

-Some tips to save money on your life insurance policy
+Some tips to save money on your next mortgage insurance policy

 If you’re about to buy a house or already have one, you were likely offered mortgage life and disability insurance.
 If you